 1. Foundations of everything

-Without a solid knowledge of perspective principles nothing will ever work out.
-Study the method, refer to the book often and make sure you understand it completely.
-For the moment concentrate on the frontal perspective - it is very powerful and hugely useful technique.
+Without solid knowledge of the principles of perspective nothing will ever work out.
+Study the method, refer to my book often and make sure you understand it completely.
+For the moment concentrate on the frontal perspective – it is a very powerful and hugely useful technique.

 2. Horizon line